A Century on, UK's Jewish Homeland Declaration Stirs Celebration and Mourning in Middle East

 The contested declaration is at the root of the Israeli-Palestinian territorial conflict which, after several wars and decades of international diplomacy, remains unsettled.

+In Gaza, Ahmed Helles, a senior official from President Mahmoud Abbas's Fatah movement, said: "Britain should feel ashamed and stigmatized because of this promise and not hold celebrations."

+Netanyahu will meet May and foreign minister Boris Johnson separately before the dinner.

-According to advanced excerpts of her speech, May will say at the banquet: "I believe it (the declaration) demands of us today a renewed resolve to support a lasting peace that is in the interests of both Israelis and Palestinians – and in the interests of us all."
+According to advanced excerpts, May will say at the banquet: "I believe it (the declaration) demands of us today a renewed resolve to support a lasting peace that is in the interests of both Israelis and Palestinians – and in the interests of us all."

 Israel declared independence in 1948, at the end of British Mandatory rule and after the U.N.
 General Assembly voted in 1947 in favour of a plan, rejected by Palestinian representatives, to partition Palestine into an Arab state and a Jewish state.